Submissions

 2. Brief Communications: This type of manuscript generally describes a procedure method or technique useful to the practicing clinician.
 It can also review a body of literature on a specific clinical subject to provide the practitioner with sound guidelines or recommendations regarding the subject matter.
 Headings for the Brief Communication do not usually follow the standard format for a research paper, but the author should use headings and subheadings that promote understanding of the topic.
 All Brief Communications undergo double-blind peer review.

 3. Case Reports: Case reports describe a case or a series of cases in which something new or unusual is presented.
 This could involve clinical findings, diagnosis or management.
 The subheadings are: (1) Abstract; (2) Introduction; (3) Case report(s); and (4) Discussion.
 Other types of case reports may be submitted in different formats, and authors should consider that innovative formats may accomplish the goal of sharing knowledge and information in a readily understandable manner.
 All Case Reports undergo double-blind peer review.
+Authors are encouraged to refer to the CARE Guidelines checklist before submitting.
+For more guidance on how to craft a case report.

 4. Reviews (scoping reviews, systematic reviews): The purpose of the review is to analyze, consolidate and synthesize the literature on a subject of interest.
 Topics should be relevant to the journal’s readers.
 A review can make an important contribution to the literature by arriving at a supportable conclusion.
 Headings for the review do not usually follow the standard format (research manuscripts), but the author should use headings and subheadings that promote understanding of the topic.
 Methodologies for reviews should follow PRISMA checklists for scoping or systematic reviews.
 All Reviews undergo double-blind peer review.